sergiohcdna/ctadmtool/README.md

-	emax     : (double) Maximum energy, in TeV enbins   : (int)    Number of energy bins rad      : (double) Radius of region of interest outpath  : (string) Path to output directory obsname  : (string) Name of the XML-file with all the details about CTAObservation
+	emax     : (double) Maximum energy, in TeV enbins   : (int)    Number of energy bins rad      : (double) Radius of region of interest srcrad   : (double) Radius of SRC-region of interest outpath  : (string) Path to output directory obsname  : (string) Name of the XML-file with all the details about CTAObservation